iamsarthakjoshi/booking-with-google-calender-api-and-nodejs/README.md

 ### Requirements:

-- All appointments are 40 minutes long and have fixed times, starting from 9–9:40 am
+- All appointments are __40 minutes__ long and have __40fixed times__40, starting from 9–9:40 am
-- Ensure there is always a 5 minute break in between each appointment
+- Ensure there is always a __5 minutes break__ in between each appointment
-- Appointments can only be booked during weekdays from 9 am to 6 pm
+- Appointments can only be booked during __weekdays__ from __9 am to 6 pm__
-- Bookings can only be made at least 24 hours in advance
+- Bookings can only be made at least __24 hours in advance__
 - Appointments cannot be booked in the past
-- For simplicity, use UTC time for all bookings and days and ISO 8601 format for timeslots
+- For simplicity, use __UTC time__ for all bookings and days and __ISO 8601__ format for timeslots

 ### Endpoints

 #### GET bookable days
 Requires a year and month.
-Note that months must not be zero-indexed.
+Note that months __must not be zero-indexed__.

 > __GET__  /days?year=yyyy&month=mm

-Returns an array of all days in the specified month, each of which has the field hasTimeSlots, which is false if there are no time slots available, based on the requirements listed above.
+Returns an array of all days in the specified month, each of which has the field _hasTimeSlots_, which is _false_ if there are no time slots available, based on the requirements listed above.

 ```
 {